 The story of the Discovery Coast begins on 22 April 1500, when Pedro Álvares Cabral ‘s squadron spotted a rounded elevation, Mount Pascoal, located to the south of Bahia.
 In search of a safe place to dock, the thirteen ships sailed along the coast to the north and, at dusk on […]

-History and characteristic of the Baía de Todos os Santos
+History and characteristics of Todos os Santos Bay

-Todos os Santos Bay is an indentation in the Brazilian coastline located in the state of Bahia.
+The Bay of Todos os Santos is a bay in the Brazilian coastline in the state of Bahia.
 It is the second largest bay in the world (after the Gulf of Bengal) and the largest in Brazil.
-It covers 1,233 km² and has an average depth of 9.8 metres, reaching up […]
+It covers 1,233 km² and has an average depth of 9.8 metres, ranging […]

 Todos os Santos Bay: Nature, History, Culture and Tourism